onthebusiness/harelang.org/content/tutorials/introduction.md

       your computer is finite, and if you don't clean up after yourself, you'll eventually run out.

+      TODO: Mention using +debug to identify memory leaks

       <p class="alert">
       <strong>Note</strong>:
       If you run out of memory, Hare will <strong>abort</strong> your program to